-•service can be setup on automatic start after operation system load.
+•Service can be configured on automatic start after operation system load.

-Note 1: you must be logged in as an administrator in order to change the configuration or control the service in any way (start, stop, pause, continue).
+Note 1: you must be logged in as an administrator to change the configuration or control the service in any way (start, stop, pause, continue).

 Note 2: On Windows Vista and later you should start the program with elevated administrator privileges.

-If you want to use the program as a service application, then, please, go to the "Options -> Program options -> Windows service" tab (fig. 6.4.1), then enable the "Use program as a service" check box.
-Later, please, specify the startup type of the service.
-There can be following variants:
+If you want to use the program as a service application, then, please, go to the "Options -> Program options -> Windows service" tab (fig. 29), then enable the "Use program as a service" checkbox.
+Later, please, specify the start-up type of the service.
+There are the following variants:

-In some case you need to start SNMP Data Logger before starting other services.
-In this case you should:
+Sometimes, you may need to start SNMP Data Logger before starting other services.
+In this case, you should:

-•Switch a start mode of a target service to "Manual";
+•Switch the start mode of a target service to "Manual."

 •Restart SNMP Data Logger.

-After you installed the service mode of the program, restart a computer or run the service manually from the "Services" window in the Control panel (fig. 6.4.4)
+After you configured SNMP Data Logger to work in the service mode, you need to restart a computer or start the service manually from the "Services" control panel (fig. 32).

-After start of the service, the service processes names will be displayed in a process list: snmploggersrv.exe and snmplogger.exe (fig. 6.4.5).
-The 'snmploggersrv.exe' application makes interface between the service manager and the SNMP Data Logger software.
+When the service is running, two processes should appear in the Task Manager: snmploggersrv.exe and snmplogger.exe (fig. 33).
+The 'snmploggersrv.exe' application implements an interface between the service manager and the SNMP Data Logger software.
 Unlike srvany.exe utility, our service stops safely.

 If you want to configure the program as a service, then you must be logged with administrator rights.
-The service application can be controlled, stopped or removed with help of a command line string.
-Run snmploggersrv.exe with following parameters:
+The service application can be controlled, stopped, or removed with the help of a command-line.
+Run snmploggersrv.exe with the following parameters:

-•/I - install service for start in manual mode;
+•/I - install service for starting in then manual mode.

-•/A - install service for start in automatic mode;
+•/A - install service for starting in the automatic mode.